 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
 Scope of the project: This amendment defines a physical (PHY) layer and defines modifications to the medium access control (MAC) layer specifications that enables operation of a wake-up radio (WUR).
-The wake-up packets do not carry user data.
-The reception of the wake-up packet by the WUR triggers a transition of the primary connectivity radio (used for transfer of normal 802.11 packets) from sleep to normal operation.
+The wake-up packets carry only control information.
+The reception of the wake-up packet by the WUR can trigger a transition of the primary connectivity radio (used for transfer of normal 802.11 packets) out of sleep.
 The WUR, used as a companion radio to the primary connectivity radio, has active receiver power consumption of less than one milliwatt.

 This amendment defines operations for 2.4 GHz and 5 GHz bands.
-The wake-up packet may be transmitted in the same band or in a different band other that the primary connectivity radio is using.

 The new amendment enables coexistence with legacy IEEE 802.11 devices operating in the same band.